 }

-sets the relay pin as an output, sets it to low (to ensure the gate is not being triggered), then connects to WiFi.
+When powered, the void setup() sets the relay pin as an output, sets it to low (to ensure the gate is not being triggered), then connects to WiFi.
 Then fauxmo gets to work creating the device “coffee maker” and setting the “on-state” condition.
 This is where, when getting the “turn-on” signal from Alexa, I execute a 3 second HIGH pulse to the output pin.
-I also insituted some code to set a cooldown period of 10 seconds to prevent any multi-trigger events.
+I also instituted some code to set a cooldown period of 10 seconds to prevent any multi-trigger events.
 After loading this sketch onto the ESP and plugging in the external 5V power source, I can talk to Alexa and ask her to discover new devices.
 She then finds “coffee maker,” after which it appears in my connected devices list (note it shows up as a Royal Phillips Electronics device since it “looks” like a smart home wall plug or bulb because of what fauxmo is doing).
 Then I can simply ask Alexa to turn on “coffee maker.”
 Here I took it one simple step further and created a routine, that way I can give it a custom command.
-In my case, I say “Alexa, make me coffee” and she triggers the ESP and responds “Mmmm… the best part of waking up.”
+In my case, I say “Alexa, make me coffee” and she triggers the ESP and responds “hot bean water, coming right up.”

 But at least for now, I can turn on my coffee maker anywhere in the house that Alexa can hear me!